ietf-wg-nmop/draft-ietf-nmop-yang-message-broker-integration/draft-ietf-nmop-yang-message-broker-integration.md

-   With step number (1) in the workflow diagram, the YANG-Push notification capabilities are being discovered according to Section 3 of {{!RFC9196}}, in with step (2) a YANG-Push subscription is according to {{Section 2.4 and 2.5 of !RFC8639}} dynamically or statically configured, and with step (3) subscription state change notifications are sent according to section 2.7 from the YANG-Push publisher to the receiver to inform which event stream filter has been applied to which subscription ID.
+   With step number (1) in the workflow diagram, the YANG-Push notification capabilities are being discovered according to Section 3 of {{!RFC9196}}, in with step (2) a YANG-Push subscription is according to Sections 2.4 and 2.5 of {{!RFC8639}} dynamically or statically configured, and with step (3) subscription state change notifications are sent according to Section 2.7 from the YANG-Push publisher to the receiver to inform which event stream filter has been applied to which subscription ID.